bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Right, like super, super easy to do.
 Like you can ship it tomorrow kind of thing.
 But the problem is I don't feel safe doing this unless I have other recovery methods that are involved on this, right?
-Because again, 10 years pass that you had that set up on because the device is good, the setup is good, And ideally you don't touch your shit once it's working.
+Because again, 10 years pass that you had that set up on because the device is good, the setup is good.
+And ideally you don't touch your shit once it's working.
 Right.
 So 10 years past, I can't remember anymore.
 Is that key, the recovery key really backed up?